 How to Write a Letter of Intent for a Job (with Examples)

 A letter of intent works as a business card and must present clearly and objectively what the candidate wants.
 The main purpose of writing is to show your interest in a job position at an organization and how your skills are relevant to the work that the organization requires.
-Therefore, it is evident that the letter of intent needs to be well prepared so that the initial image presented is positive and the type of job position being requested can be communicated clearly.
+Therefore, it is evident that the letter needs to be well prepared so that the initial image presented is positive and the type of job position being requested can be communicated clearly.

 In simple words,